Skip to content

 Gamification

-Adding game-like elements to marketing campaigns encourages participation and extends engagement time.
-Brands are implementing features such as leaderboards, achievement badges, and mini-games to keep users entertained while subtly guiding them through the customer journey.
+Adding game-like elements encourages participation and extends engagement.
+Brands use leaderboards, achievement badges, and mini-games to keep users entertained while guiding them through the customer journey.
+A skincare brand might use an interactive skin-assessment quiz that recommends products; a fashion brand might build an AR “virtual makeover” tool.
+Gamification adds enjoyment and gives brands useful insight into customer preferences.

 Live Polls and Interactive Videos